aregsar/aregsarblog/blog/2020/my-phpstorm-development-setup/index.md

 select `keymap` from the left pane to display the keymaps pane on the right

-The keymaps pane dropdown defaults to the php storm default `macOS` keymaps
+The keymaps pane dropdown defaults to the PhpStorm default `macOS` keymaps

 > using the dropdown you can select another editors keymaps such as sublime (macOS) to use the sublime text default macOS keymaps

 Click on the settings wheel next to the dropdown

-Select `duplicate` to copy the default php storm macOS keymaps
+Select `duplicate` to copy the default PhpStorm macOS keymaps

 Type in `mykeymaps` and hit enter to name the duplicate keymaps and create the xml file at `~/Library/Application Support/JetBrains/PhpStorm2020.2/keymaps/mykeymaps.xml`